 Mill Race Trail, this .4 mile walk, shows the stages between wetlands and a forest.

 Indian Landing Trail, this 1.5 mile walk, is full of history, from the location of an old trading post (Fort Schuyler), to the presumed famous Butlers’s Rangers hideout, marked with commemorative plaques.

 Butlers Gap Trail, this .7 mile walk (one way) has many interesting historical features as well as an intersection that overlooks the wetlands.

-Disc golf is open for play from approximately early April until early November, dependent upon ground conditions and weather.
+Disc golf is open for play from approximately early/mid April until mid-November, dependent upon ground conditions and weather.
 If you've never played before, there's never been a better time to get out early and learn.
 Contact the Greater Rochester Disc Golf Club at www.grdgc.org for more information about the sport.
-COURSE MAP

 There is one playground facility in Ellison Park.
 It is located on the north side of Blossom Road, near Roadside Shelter.
 See the park map for the specific location.